 - Pour the dry ingredients into the wet mixture.
 Mix on low until the flour is almost completely incorporated.
 Turn up to medium and mix for another 30 seconds.

-- Add in the carrots and pecans and stir until incorporated.
+- Add the carrots and stir until incorporated.

 Assemble the cake